-The following factors should also be taken into consideration regarding events and room reservations.
+The following factors should be taken into consideration when making a room reservation in Nyvall Hall.

-- Rooms are only for North Park University or Seminary events sponsored events.
-Individuals or outside groups may wish to use spaces on campus, but this request must go through University Conference Services.
-You cannot make arrangements for outside groups or for personal events without consultation of Conference Services. - It is the responsibility of the person in charge of the event to be certain the room is left clean, with trash properly disposed, leftover food removed, and furniture in original placement. - Food or beverages are not allowed in Isaacson Chapel, with exception of Communion elements. - Although food is allowed in classrooms, great care should be taken to clean and protect surfaces. - No furniture should be removed or artwork taken off the walls in any room without the permission of the Director of Operations. - If the event involves use of the kitchen, refer to the section on Nyvall Hall Kitchen use for instructions below. - Alcoholic beverages may not be served in Nyvall Hall, with the exception of Communion elements.
+- It is the responsibility of the person in charge of the event (for whom contact information will be taken) to be certain the room is left as clean as possible, with trash properly disposed of, leftover food removed, and tables, chairs, and furniture left as they were found. - Olsson Lounge is reserved for exclusive use only with permission. - Food or beverages are not allowed in the Dean's Lounge or Isaacson Chapel.
+Communion elements are not considered food. - Although food is not barred from classrooms, great care should be taken to clean up any crumbs or spills. - No furniture should be removed, or artwork taken off the walls in any room without the permission of the Director of Student Life and Formation. - If the event involves use of the kitchen, refer to the section on Nyvall Hall Kitchen use for instructions. - Alcoholic beverages may not be served in Nyvall Hall, with the exception of Communion elements.